TWERPS: First Edition titles

-Second Edition TWERPS titles
+Second Edition titles

 As the game grew in popularity, the supplements were re-printed in expanded form with more pages and multi-color printing.
 New supplements covering new genres and specific objects of parody were also added.
 These expansions and later supplements were mainly written by Norman F. Morin Jr., Brian Rayburn, Jon Hancock and Niels Erickson rather than Jeff & 'Manda Dee.
 The tone of these second edition titles was noticeably one of more overt humor and silliness, peppering the text with puns (and even calling on fans to mail in suggested puns of their own for future supplements).